-Our singing group meet every Tuesday, 10.30 am - 12 noon at Stockmoor Lodge Care Home, Nokoto Drive, Bridgwater, TA6 6WT.
+Our singing group meet every Tuesday, 11 am - 12.15 pm at Stockmoor Lodge Care Home, Nokoto Drive, Bridgwater, TA6 6WT.

-Sessions take place at Sydenham Community Centre every Wednesday 11.15 am - 12.15 pm.
+Sessions take place at Bridgwater YMC every Wednesday at 12 noon.
 No booking is required, just simply turn up and take part.
 Note - this activity takes place outside.
 Participants should wear loose comfortable clothing and appropriate footwear and bring a drink with them